LLNL/CARE/README.md

 For quick reference, the paths to CHAI, RAJA, and Umpire are the same as CMAKE\_INSTALL\_PREFIX when building those dependencies.
 That location defaults to /usr/local, but can be specified by passing `-DCMAKE_INSTALL_PREFIX=/desired/path` and running `make install`.

-To build with CUDA support, use `-DENABLE_CUDA -DCUDA_TOOLKIT_ROOT_DIR=/path/to/cuda/toolkit`.
+To build with CUDA support, use `-DENABLE_CUDA=ON -DCUDA_TOOLKIT_ROOT_DIR=/path/to/cuda/toolkit`.
 CHAI, RAJA, and Umpire must also be built with those options.

 To build with OpenMP support, use `-DENABLE_OPENMP`.
 RAJA must also be built with that option.